duguyue100/morning-paper-challenge/README.md

 _One Hour, One Paper, Every Morning at 8am, At [here](https://www.google.ch/maps/place/%22Monte+Diggelmann%22+-+vantage+point+in+Irchelpark/@47.3933675,8.5491733,118m/data=!3m1!1e3!4m5!3m4!1s0x0:0x2cb79f95aa652fc3!8m2!3d47.3932358!4d8.5495728?hl=en)._

+_This challenge focus on the ICLR 2020 and NeurIPS 2019 proceedings._

 ![Progress](https://progress-bar.dev/0/?scale=42&title=MPC&width=360&suffix=)

 __2020-08-03__: [Your classifier is secretly an energy based model and you should treat it like one ](https://openreview.net/pdf?id=Hkxzx0NtDB)